All for the King

 A full-grown magpie dive-bombed her.

-I didn’t come all this way for nothing!
+I didn’t come all this way for nothing.

-“What will you name it?”
+“What are you going to name it?”
+Her mother asked.

 “Maggie.”